 Understanding the Employer's Perspective in an Interview

-Use bridging questions to prompt feedback and advice.
-Ask questions that bridge your past accomplishments to the company’s present issues.
+Bridging questions are questions that prompt feedback and advice.
+The goal is to ask questions that bridge your past accomplishments to the company’s present issues.
 This encourages the interviewer to share information with you.
-After your initial response to a question from the interviewer, pose a question of your own that is related.
+To create a natural dialogue, respond to the interviewer’s question, and then pose a related question of your own.

 Interviewer: “How do you work on a team?”

-- Is this the kind of information you were looking for?
+- Was that the type of information you were looking for?

-- Could you tell me how these skills will be important to this position?
+- Can you tell me how these skills will be important to this position?

-- Would you like additional details about this experience that may relate to your specific needs?
+- Are there any additional details I can share that might relate to your specific needs?

 - Has this been a challenge for your company/department in the past?